PraneetKala13/nodejs_tutorial/tutorial/eslint/text.md

 As you can see the project contains many errors and warnings.
 You can fix some of them `pnpm eslint --fix .`{{exec}}

-Run the command again and check what has to be fixed manually:
-`pnpm eslint .`{{exec}}

-This should be unnecessary variable declarations and some security warnings.
+Some remain to be fixed manually however.
+These should be unnecessary variable declarations and some (security) warnings.
 Can you fix all of them?